Persistent, controllable circulation of a polariton ring condensate: Conclusions

-{\bf Conclusions}.
 Our observation of the canonical effect of persistent circulation shows that the polariton condensate is indeed a superfluid by the standard definition.
-This is made possible at large by the fact that in our experiments the polaritons have long lifetime, so that the system can reach near-equilibrium properties.
+Our results sharply contrast with previous reports on persistent circulation in driven-dissipative systems, such as steady-state currents manifested under the influence of continuous external driving forces\cite{si15},\cite{si16}, or circulation fluctuated stochastically and did not remain non-circulating in the absence of a driving pulse \cite{PNAS_liu},\cite{si11},\cite{si17}.
+To the best of our knowledge, the experiments detailed herein are the most persistent steady-state circulation seen in quantum light fluids, characterized by the absence of measurable dissipation, with no contribution from disorder-induced chirality or fluctuations away from stable circulation.
+Crucially, our current remains absolutely stable on the nanosecond timescale ---far exceeding any previously observed effect and marking a definitive step forward in the realization of persistent polariton superflows.

 Although it may at first seem surprising that we can generate circulation in either direction on demand using a single probe pulse that does not directly impart a net momentum to the condensate, our simulations show that this is indeed expected.
 The asymmetry of the probe-condensate system launches a vortex-antivortex pair with the two vortices moving in opposite directions, one toward the center and the other to the outside of the ring.
-Although random motion might bring these back together again, at which point they would anihilate, the outer vortex can, for example, become pinned at a defect or drift away from the area of interest, leading to circulation of the condensate, which is for all intents and purposes permanent until the condensate is reset by another probe pulse or is ended.
+Although random motion might bring these back together again, at which point they would annihilate, the outer vortex can, for example, become pinned at a defect or drift away from the area of interest, leading to the circulation of the condensate, which is for all intents and purposes permanent until the condensate is reset by another probe pulse or is ended.

 The circulation seen here is a type of resettable optical memory that stores phase information, with a reset time of a few picoseconds and an essentially infinite storage time.
 An interesting future experiment would be to perform a single-shot experiment with just one probe pulse and track the persistence of the circulation we see well beyond the 14 ns limit of our present experimental setup.
-Given the nearly zero decay we see in the present experiments, we expect the circulation to last at least 100 times longer than 14 ns, i.e., milliseconds or greater.
+Given the nearly zero decay we see in the present experiments, we expect the circulation to last at least 100 times longer than 14 ns, i.e., microseconds or greater.